Parkers145/ThreefoldDeployerManual/applicationhowto/umbrel.md

 Open the Polkadot-js extension in Google Chrome by clicking on the puzzle icon in the top right corner of the browser and selecting "polkadot-js".

 - 1.)
-In the extension, click on the "Accounts" tab and then select "Add Account"
+In the extension, click on the "+" tab or and then select "Add Account"
 - 2.)
-A new window will appear, select "Create a new seed"
+A new window will appear, this window will guide through creating a wallet
 - 3.)
 Enter a name for your new wallet, this is for your reference only
 - 4.)
 Click on the "Generate" button to create a new seed phrase.
 - 5.)
 Carefully write down the seed phrase on a piece of paper and store it in a safe place, as it will be needed to restore access to your wallet if you ever lose your password.